Guido Mannari: Life and career

 Guido was born in Castiglioncello, Province of Livorno into a large family.
 He had three half-brothers.
 His father, Giulio Mannari, was a farmer, who worked on a local farm.
 His mother Lina was one of the most beautiful women in the town.
 Before starting his acting career, Mannari was a semi-professional soccer player and played for his local team.
 He was a fullback at Unione Sportiva Città di Pontedera.

 Guido Mannari moved to Rome at a young age and decided to pursue a career as an actor, inspired by the movie Il sorpasso, which was filmed in Castiglioncello, his native town.
 After playing in the avant-garde theatre for a short time in the capital, he decided to go to the United States for a year in order to master his future profession.

 Spending a year in America, he returned to Italy and made his first debut in Arabella (1967) directed by Mauro Bolognini.
 Then he was chosen by Bolognini to play a scene of rape in the Italian drama film L'assoluto naturale (internationally released as He and She and She and He), a scene that at the time raised a slight of controversities and launched his career.
 He was a model and had starred in fashion magazines.
 He also posed for Playmen and Party.

 During the filming of Squadra antiscippo, there was an incident between actress Maria Rosaria Omaggio and Guido.
 In the scene, which was carried out in Monte Sacro, Omaggio was to be assaulted, beaten and stripped by a gang of four thugs.
 The scene was repeated several times: as the actress was thrown to the ground and pressed slaps by Guido Mannari, Omaggio hit her head on the asphalt, losing consciousness, but was rescued by director Bruno Corbucci, who was directing the filming.
 Omaggio was slightly injured in the mouth, but did not want to be taken to the hospital.

 Guido has been cast to play Macro in Caligula, directed by Tinto Brass.
 Due to his handsome appearance and talent, Mannari was perfect for this role.
 Guido Mannari spoke English fluently, but because of his accent he was dubbed by Patrick Allen.
 In a scene in which Macro swears his allegiance to Caligula, Mannari held his arm over an open flame long enough to be severely burned.

 Guido Mannari was in a relationship with Elizabeth Taylor, with whom he got an acquaintance during the filming of the movie The Driver's Seat in 1974.
 But it was a brief love affair.

 After the age of 35 he was no longer invited to play senior roles due to his overweight.

 Mannari played a number of leading roles, but his career was mainly limited to conventional roles of handsome seducer.
 Towards the end of his life he became very religious.
 He became a member of Jehovah's Witnesses.
-Guido Mannari died from a heart attack at the age of 43 in Castiglioncello.
+Guido Mannari died from a heart attack at the age of 43 while out jogging in Castiglioncello.